 1 tbsp tamarind sauce

-HOW TO: In a pan, fry the shallots on medium heat with one tbsp coconut oil for a few minutes, until transparent.
-Add another tbsp coconut oil and the cooked lentils and to the pan stir it together with the onion.
-Add the rest of the ingredients except the red cabbage, the green leaves and the cilantro.
+HOW TO: In a pan, fry the shallots on medium heat with one tbsp oil for a few minutes, until transparent.
+Add another tbsp oil and the cooked lentils to the pan and stir it together with the onion.
+Add the rest of the ingredients except the red cabbage, the green leaves and the fresh coriander.
 Stir it together for a couple of minutes.
 Turn of the heat and add the lentil mix with the shredded red cabbage, green leaves and cilantro, to a bowl.
 Toss around and set aside until serving.

 2-3 young organic carrots per person (if you can find multi colored ones, it will look great!)